Forests, Mountains, Temples, and Caves of Agastya

 Initiation of Sathguru Babaji

-The initiation of Sathguru Babaji has been described in some detail by my Guru, the celebrated Tamil Kriya Yoga Master, Yogi Ramaiah, with whom I spent 20 years in direct service.
-In the 1980’s, Yogiar allowed me to record on tape a series of events related to the great Sathguru, which he called “Babaji Stories” and to which he narrated orally to me.
-I am drawing from that source for this report as well as other existing traditions, so that rare facts about Babaji and Agastya may be known to a wider audience.
+The initiation of Sathguru Babaji has been described in some detail by my Guru, the celebrated Tamil Kriya Yoga Master, Yogi Ramaiah, for whom I spent 20 years in direct contact and service.
+In the 1980’s, Yogiar allowed me to record on audio tape a series of events related to the great Sathguru, which he called “Babaji Stories” and to which he narrated orally to me.
+I am drawing from that source for this report, as well as from other existing traditions, so that rare facts about Babaji and Agastya may be known to a wider audience.

 In the early part of the second century of this common era, Babaji had just completed tapas in Kartirgama, Sri Lanka, where, under the inspiration of the Siddha Boganathar, he had attained the state of nirvakalpa samadhi.
-During that period of sadhana, he had become aware of and aspired for, initiation into the Kriya process (kriya diksha).
+During that period of sadhana, he had become aware of and aspired for, initiation into the Kriya process (kriya diksha) in order to bring that state of omnipotent oneness into the lower planes (soruba samadhi).

 Migrating under the guidance from Bhogar to the pristine falls of Courtallam, he sought diksha from Agastya.
-He continued his intensive yogic sadhana, determined to do so until Agastya appeared or until he, Babaji, had perished from dehydration.
+He continued his intensive yogic sadhana, determined to do so, without food or water, until Agastya appeared or until he, Babaji, had perished from dehydration, or from the physical stress of the effort.
 Yogiar described how Babaji did sadhana until his bodily organs were near collapse.
 He was determined to win the Grace of Agastya or die.
 As his life force ebbed, he moved in and out of consciousness and was nearing physical death when the great master, Agastya, appeared.
-Agastya gave the seminal technique of Kriya.
+Agastya then gave him the seminal technique of Kriya.
 Babaji recovered his health, and shifted again to a remote cave in the Himalayas.
-Five years later, he emerged from that remote cave with the golden body, burning with the fire of immortality (soruba samadhi).
+Five years later, he emerged from that remote cavem his golden body burning with the fire and light of immortality (soruba samadhi).

 The Shenbaga Devi Amman Temple